 We aren’t crass, vulgar, braggarts trying to measure our virility or strength by the explicit nature of the words we say in the company of other guys.

 We aren’t barely evolved cavemen still dragging our knuckles on the ground and pulling women around the by the hair.
 We call those men criminals.

-This doesn’t mean that we don’t find women alluring and beautiful and attractive and desirable, it just means we understand that those things aren’t license to disregard another person’s humanity.
+This doesn’t mean that we don’t find women beautiful and attractive and desirable, it just means we understand that those things aren’t license to disregard another person’s humanity for any reason.

 It means that we strive not to express these things in a way that incites fear or takes away security or discards dignity or does damage or breaches autonomy.

-It means that we seek to be decent, honorable, gentle men with the women we share the planet with— whether we’re married to them or live with them or work with them or study with them.
+It means that we seek to be decent, honorable, gentle men with the women we share the planet with— whether we’re married to them or live with them, whether we work with them or for them, whether we serve or study alongside them.

 It means we don’t see kindness and compassion and character as liabilities to our manhood but as confirmation of it.

-So this candidate and all his defenders (even those who may be women) can say whatever they like and we will kindly but firmly call B.S.
+So the President and all his defenders (even those who may be women) can say whatever they like and we will kindly but firmly call B.S.